 I found it very difficult staying awake each night until 12:30 AM.
 I like to read at night but found with this protocol I was unable to read because I fell asleep before my prescribed sleeping time.
 To stay awake, I went out late each evening for long, long walks.
 I not only fixed my sleeping problem, I added some extra exercise to my day.
 Pretty good deal!

 I recommend you do this protocol during the spring, summer or fall seasons when walking at night is accessible and pleasant.
 Also, I found it relatively easy to stay awake through the long and sunny days of July and August.
-I am not sure I would be as successful following this protocol in January and February when the days are short and the light is low.

 If you experience dysfunctional sleep and you know that the cause is not a physical impairment such as apnea, I encourage you to try this approach.
 I think that you’ll find that, as the French say, ca vaut la peine.